 In May 2016 I had a bicycle accident, and was incapacitated for a few days.
-I used the opportunity to start working a long-planned biography, describing the fairly exciting life I have led, telling people about the interesting subjects I have dealt with.
+I used the opportunity to start working a long-planned biography, describing the fairly exciting life I have led, telling about the intriguing people I have met and the interesting subjects I have dealt with.
 The way to do that today is not flat-out write things chronologically, but to do it bit by bit, write about different things whenever they occur to you.
 On any of a vast variety of subjects.
 My son Tommy set me up in Medium.com — a process that took just a couple of minutes.
 The genesis of the project and the stories I have told are described here (with a full index).
 I have just counted: since 2016 I have, in my free time, posted 160 articles in The Friedel Chronicles.

 Medium has served me well, but there are a few things that can be improved — things that would add new functionality to this excellent service.
 First let me tell you what brought it up.

 At some stage I notice that people can highlight passages in my stories.
 Take for instance my article on how to quit smoking.
 Reader Ji Han Hong found many things in it that he considered noteworthy and highlighted them, giving them a green background.
 Doesn’t that ruin the visual appearance of the page?

 Then I discovered, to my intense relief, that only I could see Han Hong’s highlighting — because I am the author of that article.
 Apparently, highlights become visible to other readers only if a certain number of people have highlighted the same passages.
 That is clever and acceptable.
 Especially since the commenter can leave a note to tell me why the word or passage was highlighted.
 This is only visible to the author of the article.